Learn to Clean & Jerk

 Weightlifting’s second competitive lift, the clean & jerk, is known as the “King of Lifts.”
 This is for good reason, as the C&J allows the most weight to be lifted from the ground to overhead.
 Perhaps hard to believe today, but through about the 1960s, when someone offered up the old challenge, “How much can you lift?” it was the C&J that settled the score.
 Today that’s now morphed into the more familiar, “How much can you bench?”

 Please review all the finer points of this segment before attempting a C&J on your own.
-And start with very light weights, learning good, safe technique.
+And start with very light weights, learning good, safe techniques.
 This allows for greater potential down the line.
 Without a decent technique, one cannot expect to lift maximum weights.

-Study all the clean and all the jerk technique details before attempting this lift.
+Study all the clean and jerk technique details before attempting this lift.

 In order to optimize performance, it’s important to learn good technique early (before too many bad habits are formed), easily (with light weights), and consistently.
 After solid technique has been mastered a new lifter can then begin to lift heavier weights.

 As a first step toward learning to squat clean, be sure you can safely perform the front squat exercise.
 If the front squat causes any serious challenges (heels come up, elbows are low near knees, leaning forward excessively, etc.) it’s best to instead practice a split or a power clean.
 The various stages of the pulling action are similar for all types of cleans.

 The best way to learn to clean is with a top-down methodology.
 Start by learning the most explosive “2nd Pull” first, then the more complicated “Transition,” and finally, the “1st Pull.”

 If your gym facility has what are called pulling or lifting blocks, we suggest you start like this.

 If you do not have access to blocks, learn to snatch by lifting “from the hang.”: